Lise26/computational_intelligence/README.md

-# Projects for the Computational Intelligence course (PoliTO)
+# Projects for the Computational Intelligence course

 In this repository are presented the various solutions for problems seen in the course of Computational Intelligence.